Nalgora

-Nalgora is a village and a gram panchayat within the jurisdiction of the Jaynagar police station in the Jaynagar II CD block in the Baruipur subdivision of the South 24 Parganas district in the Indian state of West Bengal.
+Nalgora is a village and a gram panchayat within the jurisdiction of the Jaynagar Majilpur police station in the Jaynagar II CD block in the Baruipur subdivision of the South 24 Parganas district in the Indian state of West Bengal.

 Geography

 Nalgora is located at 22.0346°N 88.4743°E. It has an average elevation of 8 m.

 Demographics

 As per 2011 Census of India, Nalgora had a total population of 10,373.

 Transport

 A short stretch of local roads link Nalgora to the Jaynagar-Jamtala Road.

 Jaynagar Majilpur railway station is located nearby.

 Healthcare

 There is a primary health centre, with 10 beds, at Nalgora (PO Sonatikri).